US STOCKS-Wall St falls further, bearish signals mount

 The Dow Jones industrial average slid 81.45 points, or 0.56 percent, to end at 14,537.14.
 The Standard & Poor's 500 Index dropped 10.40 points, or 0.67 percent, to 1,541.61.
 The Nasdaq Composite Index fell 38.31 points, or 1.20 percent, to close at 3,166.36.

-After the bell, a number of high-profile tech companies reported results, including International Business Machines , whose shares fell 3.5 percent to $200.01 after its earnings missed analysts' expectations.

-Google shares rose 0.7 percent to $770.97 after the bell following the release of its results, while shares of Microsoft shot up 2.2 percent to $29.43 after its results.

-During Thursday's regular session, volume was roughly 7.05 billion shares traded on the New York Stock Exchange, the Nasdaq and the NYSE MKT.
-In comparison, the average daily closing volume is about 6.36 billion this year.
+Volume was roughly 7.04 billion shares traded on the New York Stock Exchange, the Nasdaq and the NYSE MKT, compared with the average daily closing volume of about 6.36 billion this year.

-Decliners beat advancers by about 16 to 13 on the NYSE and by about 5 to 3 on Nasdaq.

-Volume has been heavier on negative days this week, as many investors have anticipated a pullback for some time after stocks' strong run to start the year, and moved quickly to book profits.
+Volume has been heavier on negative days this week, as many investors have anticipated a pullback for some time after stocks' strong run to start the year, and are quick to book profits.

 The S&P 500's moving average was also the floor of the trading range during the last month, making 1,543 a key technical support, according to Richard Ross, global technical strategist at Auerbach Grayson in New York.